 The average finish time for a marathon is around 3 hours and 48 minutes.
 However, that takes into account runners of all ages, genders, and experience levels.

-To determine a good marathon time for your age and gender, you can reference this article.
+To determine a good marathon time for your age and gender, you can check out this article: Average Marathon Times

 How Long Does it Take to Train for a Marathon?